hsragnas/Modern-hotel-network/README.md

 # Modern Hotel Network Design and Implementation

-This project is a personal learning exercise to design and implement a Hotel network for using Cisco Packet Tracer.
+This project is a personal learning exercise to design and implement a Hotel network using Cisco Packet Tracer.

 ---